Abdalrahman-Alhamod/Numeric-Calc/README.md

 ## Installation
-This project comes with two installer ,one for Windows and one for Unix system
+This project comes with two installer .One for Windows and one for Unix system :

 > [Windows Installer](https://github.com/Abdalrahman-Alhamod/Numeric-Calc/releases/download/v2.0.0/Numerical_Analysis_Calculator_Windows_Installer.exe)